rackerlabs/otter/api-docs/rst/dev-guide/concepts.rst

-Executing a capability URL or an anon`ymous webhook will always return a 202, ``Accepted``, response code, even if the request fails because of an invalid configuration.
+Executing a capability URL or an anonymous webhook will always return a 202, ``Accepted``, response code, even if the request fails because of an invalid configuration.
 This is done to prevent information leakage.